ten-protocol/ten-whitepaper/detailed-design/aggregators-verifiers.md

 There are two categories of nodes in the Obscuro network:

 ### Aggregator Nodes
-Aggregators are the nodes in possession of the _shared secret_ who can submit rollups to the L1.
+Aggregators are the Obscuro nodes whose TEEs are in possession of the _shared secret_ and can submit rollups to the L1.
 To gain this privilege, these nodes must pledge a stake.

 End users will send encrypted transactions to any registered aggregators who will then gossip the transactions.
 Every round, one of the aggregators will publish the transaction in a rollup.